Chapter Guidelines

 Nomination and Presentation Details

 A member who has signed the Membership Commitment Form and who is current with her donations may submit a Charity Nomination Form.
+A Northumberland-based charity can also nominate themselves by filling out the online form.

 A Charity Nomination Form must be completed online or through email in advance of the upcoming meeting.
 All nominations are reviewed to ensure they meet the eligibility criteria.

 A member can only have one nomination form in the hat at a time.
 She can change her nomination at any time; however, once the nomination has been drawn it cannot be changed before her presentation.
 Should her nomination be successful she can submit another Charity Nomination Form.
+A charity can be in the nomination pool several times.

 Nominations are put into the hat for a random draw at each meeting.
 At random, three organizations will be selected from the hat.
 These three organizations will be up for vote at the following meeting.
 The nominated charities will be profiled on the 100 Women Northumberland’s webpage and Facebook so that members can learn more about them or make an informed vote should they not be available to attend the next meeting (members can vote by proxy).
 At the next meeting, the nominating members will be asked to make a short 5-minute presentation as to why the organization they are nominating should receive the donation and then spend 5 minutes answering questions.